micro-FPGA/CRUVI/ecosystem/SYZYGY/README.md

 Passive adapter from SYZYGY standard can fit one CRUVI HS connector almost completly so large number of CRUVI modules could be used with passive adapter.
+Mechanically one standard with SYZYGY can hold a two single width or one dual CRUVI module.

 Passive adapter mapping from SYZYGY to CRUVI HS